MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 To help you create the required **OnsiteDays** attribute, we’ve developed an automated template that draws from Azure Active Directory (AD) sign-in information.

-This solution involves four components:
+This solution involves two components:

 * Azure AD
 * Excel

-* Viva Insights
-* Power BI
+After you've determined **OnsiteDays**, you'll use Viva Insights and Power BI to populate the report template.

 ### How it all works